Let’s talk about fabric pilling: what causes pilling (lint balls), how to remove pilling from clothes and how to prevent it.

 Another product called Fabric comb or Sweater Comb works the same way as the stone.

-It works on lightweight sweaters, hats, scarves and wool suits.
+It works on lightweight sweaters, hats, scarves, and wool suits.

-Using the Sweater Comb is easy too – just lay the clothes flat and gently comb through the fabric going to one direction.
+Using the Sweater Comb is easy too – just lay the clothes flat and gently comb through the fabric going in one direction.
 Do short and light strokes until you start to see the clothing to de-pill.

-This comb comes in two variations, for soft mohair/wool and for all other fabrics, as can be seen in the images below.
+This comb comes in two variations, for soft mohair/wool, and for all other fabrics, as can be seen in the images below.

-This is probably one of the most famous and well-known tools and in my opinion it’s essential.
+This is probably one of the most famous and well-known tools and in my opinion, it’s essential.
 Just move the roller back and forth until the lint is removed from the fabric.

 You can also find scented lint rollers but I personally didn’t try them.
 I am basically against all odor-emitting devices.
-It can’t be good for you to inhale another substance which has no business being anywhere near your body.
+It can’t be good for you to inhale another substance that has no business being anywhere near your body.

 As soon as the adhesive on the roller is filled with lint, just peel the topmost sheet and discard it.
 I use this tool mostly to collect pet hair.

-What if you don’t own one of these, or for some reasons need to remove some lint asap but can’t find one instantly?
+What if you don’t own one of these, or for some reason need to remove some lint asap but can’t find one instantly?
 No worries!
 You can still get rid of the lint from your clothes.
 Don’t throw them away, and don’t pay a dry cleaner to do it for you.

 Here are some DIY de-piling methods you can do.